 Bong Kan Win Yan Chua Rai: This will offer the bearer protection against unwanted spirits.

-Much of the meanings behind the different blessings can be interpreted different ways, but overall it matters how much you take the experience and belief seriously.
-Obviously I don’t think it’ll grant me invincibility, but can feel empowering to believe that might help with conquering fears.
+Much of the meanings behind the different blessings can be interpreted in different ways, but overall it matters how much you take the experience and belief seriously.
+Obviously, I don’t think it’ll grant me invincibility but it can feel empowering to believe that might help with conquering fears.

-Though my body is how I collect memories while traveling, this sak yant and my first wasn’t just a tattoo.
-It has a purpose and a personal meaning aside from what the sak yant is said to hold magically.
+My body is how I collect memories while traveling and I have plenty.
+Yet, this sak yant and the first one I received wasn’t just any tattoo.
+Beside the magic it’s said to hold, it has a deep purpose and a personal meaning.

 Following the rules of the sak yant